 How much do I need to invest for an E-2 Visa?

-Can money gifted by a family member be used for the E2 investment?
+Can money gifted by a family member be used for the E-2 investment?

-How long does it take to get the E2 Visa after the application is approved?
+How long does it take to get the E-2 Visa after the application is approved?

-Can I work in the US while my E2 Visa application is being processed?
+Can I work in the US while my E-2 Visa application is being processed?

-What is the success rate of E2 applications?
+What is the success rate of E-2 applications?

-They are growing more and more popular every year.
+E visas are growing more and more popular every year.
 In 2021, the success rate for E2 Visa applications was 92%.
 In 2022, the success was 90.49%, with 45,878 visas issued.
-In 2023, 54,812 visas were issued, with a 90.71% success rate.
+In 2023, 54,812 visas were issued, with a 90.71% success rate, making it a practical choice for treaty investors to achieve a nonimmigrant status.

 Are treaty investors allowed to bring their employees to the US?

-Nonimmigrant treaty investors may apply for e-visas for employees who work in a supervisory or specialized knowledge capacity and ensure the efficient operation of the business.
+Nonimmigrant treaty investors may apply for e-visas for employees who work in a supervisory or specialized knowledge capacity and ensure the efficient operation of the U.S business.
+An E-2 employee may also work for the treaty organization’s parent company or one of its subsidiaries.

 What is the expiration date of an E2 investor visa?